FROM WHENCE WE CAME

 But what about members of diasporic communities caught between two homes and who search for a sense of belonging and connection to both?

-My parent’s lived most of their lives outside of Jamaica, in England.
 After leaving in their youth, they would never return.
-Never walk the streets again that still shaped their memories of home.
-Or saw, fathers, mothers or siblings again.
+Never walk the streets that still shaped their memories of home.